One Week Itinerary For The Best Of Romania

 (Image By European People's Party - EPP_Congress_2361, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=33091612)

-Day 4 - Bucharest to Brașov in Morning, Explore Brașov
+Day 4: Bucharest to Brașov, Explore Brașov

 Travel to Brașov from Bucharest in morning and check into your hotel.
 Brașov is a charming city and is a prefect base to explore the beautiful Transylvania region.
 In the afternoon join a guided walking tour of historic Brașov town.
 End your day with a dinner at one of the nice Romanian restaurants near the Council Square.